fearthebeard88/Bookmark-Search/README.md

 - Equals (Exact match)
 - Starts with

+"Equals" and "Starts with" are pretty self explanatory.
+"Contains" for the most part is to, but it is worth noting that there is nothing stopping you from using a custom regular expression (no flags though).

 You can configure which search method you want to use in the chrome extension settings page, which can be found by going to your [Chrome Extensions](chrome://extensions) and navigating to this extension or by clicking the "gear" icon in the top of the extensions popup.

 ## Note